This State Has More Hot Springs Than Towns

 Why are there so many thermal wonders in the western United States?
 Look to the mountains.
 Of the country’s 1,661 natural hot springs, more than a thousand of them have bubbled up near fault lines out west—many found among Wyoming’s 109 mountain ranges, from the Tetons to the Bighorns, the Snowys to the Sierra Madres.

-For hundreds of years, the region’s Indigenous tribes, including Cheyenne, Ute, and Arapaho, have soaked in mineral-rich thermal springs for warmth and healing.
-By the time Wyoming’s resort towns were established in the mid-1800s during the gold rush, hot springs were filling up with pioneers heading west and others looking to heal their tired bodies after a long, hard day of mining.
+For hundreds of years, the region’s Indigenous tribes, including the Cheyenne, Ute, and Arapaho, have soaked in mineral-rich thermal springs for warmth and healing.
+By the time Wyoming’s resort towns were established in the mid-1800s during a gold rush, hot springs were filling up with pioneers heading west and others looking to heal their tired bodies after a long, hard day of mining.

 “My ancestors, who settled in Montana in the 1860s, journeyed on horseback into Yellowstone around the time the park was established,” says Rybus, who’s from Idaho originally.
 “I have copies of their journal entries in which they chronicle their wonder and fear at the raw power of the region’s geysers, fumaroles, hot pots, and thermal pools.”